 Originated as part of the global MAKE ART/STOP AIDS initiative, this project paints a vivid picture of the AIDS epidemic—after its initial outbreak, and as treatment becomes more widely available.
 It testifies to the resilient spirit of those facing the challenges of HIV.

-The project chronicles a very particular moment in the epidemic, when effective treatment is available to some, not all, and when the enduring stigma associated with HIV and AIDS has become entrenched, a major roadblock to both prevention and treatment.
+Through Positive Eyes chronicles a very particular moment in the epidemic, when effective treatment is available to some, not all, and when the enduring stigma associated with HIV and AIDS has become entrenched, a major roadblock to both prevention and treatment.
 The participants in the project have volunteered to tell their stories, in words and in photos, in order to break down stigma and empower themselves.
 They are identified by their first names, in part to emphasize their humanity and accessibility, but also to protect those who live in cities where stigma can be dangerous, if not life-threatening.

 Hardcover Book